Fontys-Refactoring-Flow/Refactoring-Flow-Backend/README.md

 ### Prerequisites

 _This  list shows the prerequisites needed to run the project._
-* java sdk
+* java 17
-* mysql driver
+* mysql

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an instruction on how to install the project for it's first time run._

 1. Clone the repo
    ```sh